phalcon/blog/data/posts/2012-11-28-tutorial-your-first-encounter-with-phalcon-part-2.md

-## Tutorial: your first encounter with Phalcon / Part 2

 Our friend [Marcin @mailopl](https://twitter.com/mailopl) from Poland sent us this amazing tutorial and introduction to Phalcon.
 Check the first part here.
 Enjoy it!

 ### Let's create a blog from scratch